PeterNjukia/Delani-Studio/README.md

 ## Screenshot
 ![Screenshot](./screenshots/screenshot.png)

-## Contact
+## Contact/Collaboration

-* To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.
+    > To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.

-* Email: peter.njukia@student.moringaschool.com
+    > Email: Reach me on [Email](peter.njukia@student.moringaschool.com)

 ## License
 Copyright (c) 2022 Moringa school